+12.1 Employees will be compensated only for overtime authorized in advance by an appropriate supervisor.
+Generally, overtime shall be discouraged unless absolutely necessary.
+An employee may, with the Chief of Police's (or designee's) approval, accumulate compensatory time to be taken during subsequent pay periods, with departmental approval, up to a maximum accumulation of eighty (80) hours for each employee.
+Compensatory time off will be granted upon a reasonable request of the employee, and pursuant to the provisions of Police Manual Section 175 et. al. No more than 40 hours of compensatory time may be taken at any one time.
+An employee may cash out up to 40 hours of compensatory time on any given pay period.

-- 12.1 Employees will be compensated only for overtime authorized in advance by an appropriate supervisor.
-Generally, overtime shall be discouraged unless absolutely necessary. - 12.2 Employees will not be eligible for overtime compensation during the same 24-hour day in which they have taken or utilized paid leave time (i.e. vacation, sick, holiday, compensatory time) unless the employee receives prior approval from the Department director or designee.
+12.2 Employees will not be eligible for overtime compensation during the same 24-hour day in which they have taken or utilized paid leave time (i.e. vacation, sick, holiday, compensatory time) unless the employee receives prior approval from the Department director or designee.
 If the employee has utilized less than a full shift of paid leave time, he or she will only be compensated for overtime pay (11/2) when they exceed their regularly scheduled hours during that work day or shift.

-Any compensatory time remaining in the employee's bank will be bought down to 40 hours maximum on the final pay period of that calendar year. - 12.3 The Chief of Police has discretion over the establishment of an overtime policy and procedure that will be implemented if compensatory time off requests reduce staffing below minimum staffing levels.
+12.3 The Chief of Police has discretion over the establishment of an overtime policy and procedure that will be implemented if compensatory time off requests reduce staffing below minimum staffing levels.
 The Chief agrees to meet and consult with CMPA before implementing this overtime policy and procedure.

-All employees (on a first come, first served basis) who submit a request for time off may utilize accrued compensatory time off ("CTO"), provided their vacancy does not result in less than minimum staffing levels on the shift they are scheduled to work. - 12.4 A written request for Compensatory Time Off (CTO) shall be made and approved no later than 24 hours prior to the requested time off.
+12.4 A written request for Compensatory Time Off (CTO) shall be made and approved no later than 24 hours prior to the requested time off.
 The Watch Commander/Team Sergeant of the individual requesting C.T.O. shall approve or deny the request.
 This policy is subject to suspension in emergency situations or at the discretion of the Chief of Police or his/her designee.
 Employees assigned to rotating shifts may not submit a CTO request more than 30 calendar days in advance of the shift rotation in which the CTO day off would fall.